SKILLMANS of AMERICA (aka SOA)

 How complete is the Skillman database?

-Another current database online is the Social Security Death Index (SSDI) that lists people who received SS benefits.
+Another current database online is the Social Security Death Index (SSDI) that lists deceased people who were eligible to receive SS benefits.
 Eleven years ago there were 748 Skillmans in the SSDI and I matched only 225 or 28%.
 The message is that completeness improves as you go farther into the past.

-I just finished matching a database of deaths of Skillmans in Florida from 1966-2009.
+A while ago I matched a database of deaths of Skillmans in Florida from 1966-2009.
 45 out of 57 matched, or 79%, virtually the same as the Find-a-Grave match above.

 I encourage you to send me your family tree data, no matter how large or small.
 Data should include as much as you know of full names, birth dates, marriage dates, death dates, and locations for all events.
 Other data such as occupation, military service, education, etc. will also be used.
 The preferred format is a Backup file from RootsMagic.
 You may also send a GEDCOM file or a text file in any format.
 Send it all to email@example.com.
 If you have material unsuitable for e-mail; photocopies, pictures, etc., you can mail it to me at the address above.